liquidinstruments/moku-examples/docs/moku-cli.md

 ### Commands

-* `convert`: Convert Liquid Instruments binary file to CSV, NPY or MAT
+* `convert`: Convert Liquid Instruments binary file to CSV, NPY, MAT and HDF5
 * `files`: List, download and delete files from the Moku
 * `license`: List, fetch and reload the license entitlements
 * `list`: Search for the mokus on network